Dr. Daniele Struppa

-Daniele C. Struppa, Ph.D. is the thirteenth president of Chapman University, effective September 1, 2016.
-Previously, Dr. Struppa held the position of Chancellor at Chapman University for the last nine years.
+Inaugurated on September 1, 2016, Daniele C. Struppa, Ph.D. is Chapman University’s thirteenth president.
+Previously, Dr. Struppa held the position of Chancellor at Chapman University for nine years.

 Dr. Struppa joined Chapman University in 2006 as provost, responsible for creating and implementing academic priorities for the University and for the allocation of resources to support those priorities.
 In 2007, with the addition of further leadership responsibilities, he was appointed as Chapman’s first chancellor.

 Dr. Struppa came to Chapman University from George Mason University, where he served as director of the Center for the Applications of Mathematics, as chair of the Department of Mathematical Sciences, and as associate dean for graduate studies.
 In 1997, he was selected dean of George Mason’s College of Arts and Sciences.

 Prior to his tenure at George Mason, Dr. Struppa held positions at the University of Milano (Milan, Italy), the Scuola Normale Superiore (Pisa, Italy) and the University of Calabria (Calabria, Italy).

 Dr. Struppa earned his laurea in mathematics from the University of Milan, Italy in 1977, and received his doctorate in mathematics from the University of Maryland, College Park, in 1981.
 In recognition of his work, he has been awarded the Bartolozzi Prize from the Italian Mathematical Union (1981), and the Matsumae Medal from the Matsumae International Foundation of Tokyo (1987).
 Additionally, Dr. Struppa received the prestigious Cozzarelli Prize from the National Academy of Sciences for a paper he co-authored (2017).